Johari Window (Fringe): Reviews

 Ramsey Isler of IGN thought there was not much original or well-done about the episode, and negatively compared it to previous episodes of The X-Files.
 He wrote the "slow...story [lacked] the intrigue and excitement that other episodes in the series had," but praised its conclusion as a "pay off".
 John McCracken of TV Guide also compared it to The X-Files, and thought the episode was "tedious" and "largely felt like a by-the-numbers B-movie affair".
 Jane Boursaw of TV Squad enjoyed the "B-movie" aspects of the plot however, calling them "fun".
 She thought the episode felt like "a thriller movie," and praised Noble's acting as "brilliantly".
 Noel Murray of The A.V.
 Club gave the episode a C, explaining that "despite some good makeup effects and a few emotional moments, "Johari Window" [was] distressingly average".
-Andrew Hanson of the LA Times enjoyed how the "Edina hum" remained in the background of every town scene, but missed the "investigation exposition"-supplying presence of Charlie Francis (Kirk Acevedo).
+Andrew Hanson of the Los Angeles Times enjoyed how the "Edina hum" remained in the background of every town scene, but missed the "investigation exposition"-supplying presence of Charlie Francis (Kirk Acevedo).
 Television Without Pity graded the episode a B−.